MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-configure.md

 This article describes how to configure incremental refresh for **datasets**.
 To learn about configuring incremental refresh for dataflows, see [Incremental refresh in Premium features of dataflows](../transform-model/dataflows/dataflows-premium-features.md#incremental-refresh).

-Configuring incremental refresh includes creating range parameters, applying filters, and defining a policy for a table that is applied when a manual or scheduled refresh operation is performed on the dataset in the service.
-Before completing these steps, be sure to fully understand the functionality described in [Incremental refresh](incremental-refresh-overview.md).
+Configuring incremental refresh includes creating RangeStart and RangeEnd parameters, applying filters, and defining a policy that is applied when a manual or scheduled refresh operation is performed on the dataset in the service.
+After publishing to the service, you then perform a refresh operation on the dataset.
+Before completing these steps, be sure to fully understand the functionality described in [Incremental refresh for datasets](incremental-refresh-overview.md).

-Examples in this article show configuring incremental refresh for a single fact table, FactInternetSales, loading filtered data from the sample AdventureWorksDW database (Yeah, we know.
-It's an old but popular sample dataset:).
-For models with more than one fact table, incremental refresh policies can be defined for more than one table in the same dataset by using the same RangeStart and RangeEnd parameters.
+Examples in this article show configuring incremental refresh for a single fact table, FactInternetSales, loading filtered data from the sample AdventureWorksDW database.
+For models with more than one fact table, incremental refresh policies can be defined for multiple tables in the same dataset by using the same RangeStart and RangeEnd parameters.

 ## Create parameters